Determining Fault in a Florida Auto Accident

 Contact our knowledgeable lawyers for help with your vehicle accident claim

-Since 1981, Boone and Davis, PA has been providing a highly accessible level of legal support and guidance for accident victims in Fort Lauderdale and throughout the state of Florida.
+Since 1981, Boone & Davis, Attorneys at Law has been providing a highly accessible level of legal support and guidance for accident victims in Fort Lauderdale and throughout the state of Florida.
 To learn more about our skills, our proven results and how we can help in your case, contact us online or call 954-566-9919 for a free initial consultation.
 From the moment we accept your case, we are dedicated to being accessible, reliable and supportive.